 Sexually transmitted infections (STIs) are usually passed during unprotected oral, vaginal and anal sex.
 Some STIs are passed through skin-to-skin contact.
-Because many STIs do not always show symptoms, people can pass an STI to a partner without knowing they have one.
+Many STIs do not show symptoms, so people often pass an STI to a partner without knowing.

 SmartSexResource, the BC Centre for Disease Control's sexual health website, has a lot of information about what you can do to lower your chances of STIs.
 Learn more about safer sex and how to talk with partners about testing.

 Some things you can find out about: